diekololababs/diekololababs/README.md

 - 👋 Hi, I’m @Diekolola
 - 👀A data analyst with perks for big data analysis for insight generation and business optimization.
-- 💞️ I’m looking to collaborate with like minds on data analytics and Visualization.

 📌 Skills
   Analytics Tools: SQL, Microsoft Excel, Power BI, DAX, Python